Suggested collection! Help you understand the quality requirements of formaldehyde emission from plywood for home decoration!

 Grade E1 (formaldehyde emission 0.5mg-1.5mg/L)

 E2 (formaldehyde emission greater than 1.5mg/L)

 Now according to the requirements of the state, all indoor panels must reach the level of E1 and E0.
 This requirement has also been raised a lot, which is in line with international standards or even higher than international standards.
 Of course, there are also some manufacturers can not reach, are the need for consumers to open their eyes to distinguish.

 Therefore, when using or purchasing wood-based panels, suppliers or retailers can be asked to provide a formaldehyde detection report to see what their formaldehyde detection value is.
 See clearly whether the testing party is a manufacturer or a third-party testing agency, to prevent cheating, after all, formaldehyde affects the health of users.
 At the same time, suppliers are required to sign quality assurance agreements in black and white, especially formaldehyde emission requirements.

 Like my professional friends, please pay attention to my blog.
 Do plywood trade friends at home and abroad, please also pay attention to my blog.
-Thank you!如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+Thank you!如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at firstname.lastname@example.org in time and we will delete it at the first time.